What is informed decision making?

 Implementing Informed Decision-Making

-Training Healthcare Providers: It’s crucial to train professionals on how to clearly communicate complex information.
+Training Healthcare Providers: It’s essential to train professionals on how to clearly communicate complex information.
 This ensures all patients, regardless of their background, can understand their options.

 Patient Education Materials: We need comprehensive materials that cater to different literacy levels and languages to help every patient make informed choices.